 - Don’t take a hot bath or go to a sauna for the first few days post-procedure

-- Avoid consumption of any alcoholic beverages for the first week post-procedure
+- Avoid consumption of any alcoholic beverages for 2 days post-procedure

-- Avoid showering for the first 24 hours following your procedure
+- Avoid baths for the first 24 hours following your procedure

 - Avoid smoking

 At this point in your healing, you should gradually increase your daily activities.
 This is also when you can begin exercises.
 Proper exercise is a vital part of long-term results, and we can help you determine which exercises are best suited for your needs prior to your procedure.